 NDP's college preparatory curriculum is carefully designed to prepare students for success at the finest universities in the country.
 Students and teachers benefit from sound pedagogical design, the extensive use of interdisciplinary strategies and the integration of technology in the classroom.

-See our Academic Departments and Course Description Guide.
+See our Academic Departments and the 2018-19 Course Description Guide.

 The English Department incorporates critical and analytical thinking skills into the study of various forms of literature, focusing specifically on the historical and social contexts of the stories.
 In addition, we strive to help students develop clarity in their speaking and writing so that they can be successful and insightful leaders of their post- secondary communities.

-Philosophically, the science department believes science should enhance the understanding of students' physical and biological world.
-Through this knowledge, the students will develop an appreciation of their physical and spiritual place in God's world.
-Students will understand the the consequences of scientific research and the impact advancements can have on moral values.
-Students will demonstrate personal, social, and moral responsibility for the stewardship of the environment.
+At Notre Dame Prep, we believe science should enhance the understanding of the universe both physical and metaphysical.
+Through this knowledge, students will develop an appreciation for their physical and spiritual place in God's world.
+Students are taught to appreciate the contributions of scientific research and the impact advancements can have on moral values.
+Students will demonstrate personal, social, and moral responsibility for the stewardship of the environment and scientific advancements.

-The Technology department at Notre Dame Preparatory strives to prepare students with the knowledge, creativity and ethics necessary to navigate the technological revolution taking place in the world today.
+The Technology Department at Notre Dame Preparatory equips students with the knowledge, creativity and ethics necessary to navigate the technological revolution taking place in the world.
 With an emphasis on developing 21st century skills, students develop a broad view of technology and its potential uses.
 Critical thinking is developed as students face real world problems, developing technological solutions to solve them.
 The Technology curriculum at Notre Dame Prep prepares students for a future of technological expertise.